Iteo/audoma/docs/usage.rst

     class CustomExampleFloatField(FloatField):
         pass

-| Above we simply add default example for all
+| Above we simply add a default example for all
 | fields which will be of class `CustomExampleFloatField`.

 @audoma_action
 ---------------
-| This is one of the most complex features offered by audoma.
+| This is one of the most complex features offered by audoma, an extension of an action decorator.
-| In fact this is an extension of action decorator, which by default is Django Rest Framewok functionality.
+| Decorator by default is Django Rest Framework functionality.
 | It also allows registering custom action for viewset.
-| In case of `audoma_action`, it changes a bit how action function should work,
+| In the case of `audoma_action`, it changes a bit how action function should work,
-| using `audoma_action` you should not return response from action function, you should return
+| using `audoma_action` you should not return a response from action function, you should return
-| tuple of instance and status code, `audoma_action` will take care of create response out of it.
+| tuple of instance and status code, `audoma_action` will take care of creating response out of it.

 Usage
 ^^^^^^

-| Let's take an example vieset:
+| Let's take an example viewset:

 .. code-block :: python
    :linenos: